Shopify/shopify_theme/README.md

 gem 'shopify_theme'
 ```

+Write `bundle install` and then `bundle exex` to allow the newly created Gemfile to sort out the JSON discrepancy.

 ### When trying to run `theme watch` on Windows the application crashes with a gross stack trace

 The gem doesn't install one of the dependencies you need in order to use this gem correctly on Windows.
 You